Fateh-S/OCR_Market_Analysis/README.md

 A textual terminal feed that requests for instructions on which it performs the following for the website (Books to Scrape):

+> ### Pagination (Extraction)
+>> The Script makes sure to cover extractions of book data regardless of the number of pages.
+It will loop through them all regardless of the number of pages.
+---
 > ###  Extract
 >     📝 Book Details
 >> This includes all the necessary information regarding the meta data of the book.
 Includes the following information: